mohammad-alaa-ma/Embedded-Systems/README.md

 ### Unit 8: MCU Interfacing
-This unit covers how to interface microcontrollers with various external devices and systems by writing complete drivers to UART, SPI, I2C
+This unit covers how to interface microcontrollers with various external devices and systems by writing complete drivers to UART, SPI, I2C (Atmega)

 - **Topics Covered:**
   - Communication Protocols (UART, SPI, I2C)